yyc12345/BallanceBlenderHelper/docs/docs/en/rail-adder.md

 The spiral rail also needs to set the Steps property, which has the same meaning as the arc rail.
 However, it should be noted that the number of steps refers to the number of steps in each iteration, not the overall number of steps.
 Therefore, when adjusting the iteration attribute, you do not need to change the Steps attribute again.

-Side Spiral Rail also has a capping property.
+Side Spiral Rail also has capping and flip property.

 ### Side Spiral Rail